hadivafaii/Ca-fMRI/README.md

 # Welcome!

 This repository contains code for reproducing results in the paper "*Multimodal measures of spontaneous brain activity reveal both common and divergent patterns of cortical functional organization*" (DOI: [10.21203/rs.3.rs-2823802/v1](https://www.researchsquare.com/article/rs-2823802/v1)).
+If you have any questions, feel free to open an issue here or shoot me an [email](mailto:vafaii@umd.edu).

 ## Introdution
-We used SVINET [1], a publicly available open-source software, to perform overlapping network analysis.
-This algorithm was introduced in 2013 and has since been thoroughly tested and validated in various types of networks, including human fMRI networks, by our team [2] as well as others [3].
-Additionally, we make use of Python-based scientific computing libraries such as Numpy and SciPy for basic operations such as computing Pearson correlation, cosine similarity, averaging, etc.
+This code base uses SVINET [1], a publicly available open-source software, to perform overlapping network analysis applied to a simultaneous dataset of cortex-wide Ca<sup>2+</sup> imaging combined with fMRI in mice [2].
+This algorithm was introduced in 2013 and has since been thoroughly tested and validated in various types of networks, including human fMRI networks, by our team [3] as well as others [4].
+Additionally, we make extensive use of Python-based scientific computing libraries such as Numpy and SciPy for basic operations such as computing Pearson correlation, cosine similarity, averaging, etc.

 ## Quick start guide
 The following object classes were used in the main analysis.
 Full documentation to follow.